A wedding is one of the most joyful and beautiful celebrations on earth.

 Jen Thorn, JenThorn.com

-Jen grew up in Germany and spent a few years as a missionary kid in Africa.
-She ended up at Moody Bible Instituted where she met her husband.
-They have been married 17 years and have 4 children.
-She loves studying and talking about theology and has a passion to help women take their walk with God to a deeper level.
-She is one of the writers at goodmorninggirls.org, timewarpewife.com, christianity.com and jenthorn.com.
-You can find Jen on Twitter @Jenlthorn, on Facebook, and on Instagram.
+I grew up in Germany and spent a few years as a missionary kid in Africa.
+I ended up at Moody Bible Institute where I met my husband and best friend.
+We have been married 16 years and have 2 boys and 2 girls.
+We live in the suburbs of Chicago where my husband is a pastor.
+I love theology and have a passion to help women take their walk with God to a deeper level.